-- Undershirt, if visible, navy blue or black in color. - Blue/Black 5.11 tactical shorts or blue BDU pants, with agency duty belt. - Black socks and black sneakers or black hiking boots. - Bicycle helmet
+- Blue/Black tactical shorts or blue BDU pants, with agency duty belt. - Black socks and black sneakers or black hiking boots. - Bicycle helmet

 .2 The protective helmet and eye protection must be worn at all times when operating the bicycle.
 Personnel may choose to wear their own sunglasses (daylight) or clear glasses (night time).
 Glasses must be shatter proof.